 2.)
-Late 1980s ~ early 1990s AF cameras like the N90s, N70 and F4 will focus just fine, but you'll lose VR.
-You'll have Program and Shutter-priority modes, but lose Manual and Aperture-priority since you have no way to set the aperture on the camera or on the lens.
+Late 1980s ~ early 1990s AF cameras like the N90s, N70 and F4 will focus just fine.
+You'll have Program and Shutter-priority modes, but will lose Manual and Aperture-priority since you have no way to set the aperture on the camera or on the lens.

 3.)
 You're really pushing it with the oldest AF cameras like the N2020, N6006 and N8008.
-You'll have no AF, confused exposure modes, and no VR.
+You'll have no AF and confused exposure modes.
 Manual focus is fine, along with electronic focus indications.

 4.)
 Since it has no aperture ring, it's just about useless with manual focus film cameras.
-It will shoot every shot at its minimum aperture.
+It will shoot every shot at its minimum aperture, and probably meter incorrectly.

 See Nikon Lens Compatibility for details with your camera.
-Read down the "AF-S, AF-I," "G" and "VR" columns for this lens.
+Read down the "AF-S, AF-I" and "G" columns for this lens.
 You'll get the least of all the features displayed in all columns, since "G" (gelding) is a deliberate handicap which removes features.

 Nikon calls this the Nikon AF-S NIKKOR 35mm f/1.8G.